titivermeesch/CommandTimer/docs/docs/extensions/index.md

 - String
 - ConditionCompare

-All these types are the native Java types, except `ConditionCompare`, which is used to define a comparaison between 2 values.
+All these types are the native Java types, except `ConditionCompare`, which is used to define a comparison between 2 values.
 This could be EQUAL, LESS_THEN, BIGGER_OR_EQUAL_THEN,...
 The different choices are available on the class itself.
 A good example of this is available [here](https://github.com/titivermeesch/CommandTimer_PlayerConditions/blob/master/src/main/java/me/playbosswar/cmtplayerconditions/conditions/PlayerTimeInWorldCondition.java)